-The week before the reunion, I came across Rogue Engineer’s plans for yard dice and I knew my family would love them!
-We are big fans of the dice game Farkle, and tend to play it whenever we get together so I figured we could do it outside with giant yard dice and ran out to get a 4×4 board to make up a set.
+The week before a family reunion, I came across Rogue Engineer’s plans for yard dice.
+I knew my family would love them!
+We are big fans of the dice game Farkle, and tend to play it whenever we get together, so I figured we could play outside with giant yard dice.

-The plans by Rogue Engineer call for using a Forstner Bit to make the dice numbers, but I don’t have one of those, so I improvised.
-I have a selection of bright colored craft paints, so I decided to make brightly colored dots for my dice!
-And any excuse to add lots of color to a project makes me happy 🙂
+Instead I used my selection of colored craft paints to make brightly colored dots for my dice!
+And any excuse to add lots of color to a project makes me happy :)

 After I cut my dice out according to Rogue Engineer's instructions, I sanded them till they were nice and smooth.
 Then it was time to add the numbers.
 To make my life easier, I made up a stencil with my Silhouette.